 As received, the TAF was in good condition from being in storage for its entire life.
 There was a small amount of dust on the front, but once this was wiped off, the fitting looked as if it had just been removed from the box.
-It is really meant to be fitted to a column using two adjustable brackets however it can be wall-mounted if half of each bracket is removed.
+Really, it is meant to be fitted to a column using two adjustable brackets; however, it can be wall-mounted if half of each bracket is removed.

-The cover is held in place with two 4 mm hexagonal screws and a pin on top.
-Originally, the fitting was key operated however the keys have been lost over the years and so I bypassed the keyswitch and installed a 24hr Sangamo time switch alongside the fitting instead.
-The visible circuitry is fairly simple - two 60 W GLS bulbs are positioned at either end of the fitting.
-An electronic Royce Thompson flasher system is then employed to alternate power to each lamp on a pre-programmed sequence.
+The cover is held in place with two 4 mm hexagonal screws; a locating pin on top of the unit ensures that the top of the cover cannot slip forwards.
+Originally, the fitting was key-operated; however, the keys have been lost over the years and so I bypassed the key switch (the object located at the lowest point of the fitting) and have the fitting running manually instead.
+The visible circuitry is fairly simple - two 60 W GLS lamps are positioned at either end of the fitting.
+An electronic Royce Thompson flasher system (carrying an internal manufacturing date of 1994) is employed to flash the two lamps on a pre-programmed sequence.

-(The fitting has since been replaced with a Microtima unit with LED clusters instead of the tungsten lamps.)
+(The fitting has, subsequently, been replaced with a Microtima unit with LED clusters instead of the tungsten lamps.)

 BACK TO SCHOOL CROSSING FLASHERS PAGE